Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/MigrationGuide.md

 OfficeSupplyOld insertedCustomer = result.Result as OfficeSupplyOld;
 ```

-Now in `Azure.Data.Tables`, using the `TableClient`, we can imply pass our entity to the Upsert method which will create or update the entity depending on whether or not it already exists.
+Now in `Azure.Data.Tables`, using the `TableClient`, we can simply pass our entity to the Upsert method which will create or update the entity depending on whether
+or not it already exists.

 ```C# Snippet:TablesMigrationUpsertEntity
 // Upsert the newly created entity.